Wall Street coasts toward the finish of its best week in the last 5

 In the meantime, Wall Street continues to drift around its record heights.

-Microsoft added 1.2% after European Union regulators accepted the tech giant’s proposed changes to its Teams platform, resolving a long-running antitrust investigation.
+Microsoft climbed 2.2% after European Union regulators accepted the tech giant’s proposed changes to its Teams platform, resolving a long-running antitrust investigation.

 The European Commission said Friday that Microsoft’s final commitments to unbundle Teams from its Office software suite, including further tweaks following a market test in May and June, are enough to satisfy competition concerns.